KHZ-INTL/blog/_posts/2018-03-26-solving-the-bof-challenge-pwnablekr.markdown

 2. Identifying an attack surface

 ###### Information Gathering
-The more knowledge we have about the target, the challenge, the more likely were are able to make an appropriate decision and solving it.
 We can gather information by doing a research about the target in general, analyse the target statically (binary analysis) and dynamically when its running (behavior analysis).
 A good place to initiate our research is by reading the description of the challenge.
 It includes a cheesy hint, a YouTube video and a command to connect to the challenge server, refer to figure 1 below.

 Figure 1: Challenge Description